ihor-delta/delta/APPS.md

 - apps support is disabled except for apps listed here and limited by this list
 - voting system is disabled
 - collective decisions mechanism is disabled
+- decision making of coordinating @CI by others is disabled except for @TLKAE

 ## CI.app.Trinity disabled